31 Fairview Street

 The Ignatian Volunteer Corps (IVC) opened its New England Region in January, 2009.
-The first Ignatian Volunteers were eleven men and women from assorted walks of life and different educational backgrounds, looking to put their life experiences, talents and time at the disposal of the poor in Boston, Worcester, and Providence, and surrounding communities.
+The first Ignatian Volunteers were 11 men and women from assorted walks of life and different educational backgrounds, looking to put their life experiences, talents and time at the disposal of the poor in Boston, Worcester, and Providence, and surrounding communities.

 Want to know more?

-- NE Making a Difference, April 2013
+- NE Making a Difference, September, 2023

-- NE Making a Difference, March 2013
+- NE Making a Difference, October, 2023

-- NE Making a Difference, February 2013
+- NE Making a Difference, November 2023

-- NE Making a Difference, January 2013
+- NE Making a Difference, December 2023

-IVC New England is in the news!
+IVC New England is in the News: Stories through the years!

 If you would like more information on the Ignatian Volunteer Corps, or would like to volunteer or support our volunteer program in New England, please contact regional director Dave Hinchen via email or at 617-571-3838.